Danielle Girard

-Danielle Girard (born 1970) is an American author, best known for her novel Chasing Darkness, and the two fiction series, Rookie Club and Dr. Schwartzman.
-She primarily writes in the suspense and romance genres.
+Danielle Girard is an American author.
+She primarily writes in the suspense and women’s fiction genres.
+Among her novels and audiobooks with strong sales and reviews are Cold Silence, Chasing Darkness, and Whiteout.

 Girard has won two awards for her work: a 2003 Barry Award for Cold Silence, and Chasing Darkness won a Romantic Times Reviewers' Choice Award.

+Girard also runs Killer Women, a podcast where she hosts discussions with other female crime fiction authors.